riyagupta0701/TravelGo-Software-Architecture/report/Team_11_Final_Report.md

 <br>

-The power/interest grid is used to classify stakeholders according to their influence and level of engagement.
+The power/interest grid in Figure 2, is used to classify stakeholders according to their influence and level of engagement.
 High-power, high-interest stakeholders such as travellers and attraction owners are closely managed since they are the core users.
 Tourism boards and regulators have high power but lower day-to-day interest, requiring consultation occasionally.
 Communities, influencers, and competitors have lower power but varying levels of interest, monitored for promotion and market positioning.

 ![](PowerInterestGrid.png)
-<p style="text-align: center;"> Figure 5.1: Power / Interest Grid </p>
+<p style="text-align: center;"> Figure 2: Power / Interest Grid </p>

 ## 6 Features